 Bluetooth was originally developed by Ericsson in 1994.
 In February 1998, an interest group called Bluetooth Special Interest Group (Bluetooth SIG), united over 2,000 companies, such as Agere, Ericsson, IBM, Intel, Microsoft, Motorola, Nokia and Toshiba, to produce the Bluetooth 1.0 specifications, published in July 1999.

 Bluetooth allows bitrates of up to 1 Mbps, which corresponds to 1600 exchanges per second, with a range of about 328 feet with a class II transmitter and a little under 32 feet with a class I transmitter.

 The Bluetooth standard is defined in three classes of emitters, which propose various rage capacities depending on the power of the signal:

 Unlike IrDA technology, the main competing technology using light rays for data transmission, Bluetooth uses radio waves (2.4 GHz frequency band) to communicate so devices do not have to be physically linked.
-Two Bluetooth devices can communicate even if located on opposite sides of a partition and without intervention from the user if they are within range one of one another.
+Two Bluetooth devices can communicate even if located on opposite sides of a room and without any intervention once they are within range of one another.

 Below you will find the Bluetooth standards: